ISO 9001 - Practical, Simple and Effective

 Myth: It's only for commercial businesses.

-Reality: wrong again.
 It is used successfully by many non-commercial organisations, including schools and colleges, statutory authorities including government departments, agencies, police forces, charities, churches and missions.
+I do refer mostly to companies in this web site because it's shorter to write, but you don't have to be a commercial business to become certified or improve your management system by using the Standard.

 Myth: It dictates exactly what you have to do and how.